DOCK-PI3/ESTACION-PRO/USERGUIDE.md

 If migrating from Batocera, RetroBat or Recalbox, be aware that ES-DE does not always use the same system names as those frontends.
 This means that your game files may not be found unless the folders are renamed accordingly.
 Such an example is the Sega SG-1000 system which in Batocera, RetroBat and Recalbox has the _sg1000_ system name, but is _sg-1000_ in ES-DE.
 See the [Supported game systems](USERGUIDE.md#supported-game-systems) table at the bottom of this guide for the correct system names in ES-DE.

+The list goes on as there are many other differences in addition to those just mentioned.

 ## Removing orphaned data